 About the studies

-In the Master’s Program in Theatre Pedagogy, art pedagogy is seen as a form of artistic activity where pedagogical questions are ever-present.
+In the Master’s Program in Dance Pedagogy, art pedagogy is seen as a form of artistic activity where pedagogical questions are ever-present.
 In the context of art pedagogy, art, performance, and teaching are viewed as encounters where aesthetic, ethical, and political phenomena are intertwined.
 Art and pedagogy feed off each other, which gives rise to change in both.

-Art pedagogy is an academic discipline that investigates art pedagogy and develops its philosophical and theoretical foundations further.
-In the master’s program, the practices and theories of performing arts and art pedagogy fertilize each other, giving rise to change at many levels.
-This process leads to the practical, experiential, reflective, communal, or social transformation towards socially aware artistic-pedagogic practice.
-Aesthetical, ethical, and political phenomena are interconnected in the program.
+Art pedagogy is an academic discipline that investigates and develops art pedagogy and builds on its philosophical and theoretical foundations.
+In the master’s program, the practices and theory of performing arts and its pedagogy feed off each other, giving rise to change at many levels.
+This process leads to the practical, experiential, reflective, communal, or social transformation towards conscious artistic-pedagogic practice.
+Aesthetical, ethical, and political phenomena are interconnected in the master’s program.

 The program consists of advanced studies in the arts, studies in the theory and practices of art pedagogy, research studies, teaching practices, international interaction, and elective studies that support the development of the student’s identity as an art pedagogue.

-The degree requirements for Master’s Programs in Dance Pedagogy and Theatre Pedagogy include pedagogical studies for teachers (60 cr).
+The degree requirements for Master’s Programmes in Dance Pedagogy and Theatre Pedagogy include pedagogical studies for teachers (60 cr).
 Tampere University is in charge of the study module in pedagogy as a whole.

 Values of the program